Fangoling/bachelor-thesis/content/proposal/objective.typ

 In the second stage, we extend the Theia extension to automatically detect errors in the output.
 The system displays each detected error in a structured format, along with guidance for resolution.
 The goal is to support students in understanding the issue without revealing the complete solution to an exercise.

-We will extend the prompt template for the Terminal Summary Agent to identify and summarize the error's output.
-It provides hints that describe the nature of the error rather than giving direct solutions.
 The system displays each detected error as a structured item, including the file location, a description of the error, and a general hint for remediation.
-An "Open File" button navigates the user to the corresponding file in the IDE editor window and highlights the faulty line.
+An "Open File" button navigates the user to the corresponding file in the IDE editor window and highlights the faulty line, while a "Show Hint" button reveals a more detailed hint to guide the student toward resolving the error independently.

 == Enable natural language input
 This stage extends the terminal of the Theia IDE with a side panel that allows users to interact with the terminal using natural language.